-To convert a Pivot Table to a normal table in Excel, select the Pivot Table, right-click on it, and choose Copy.
+To convert a Pivot Table to a normal table in Microsoft Excel, select the Pivot Table, right-click on it, and choose Copy.
 Next, go to another worksheet, right-click on a cell, and hit the Paste option.

 In this article, you will learn how to convert a Pivot Table to a normal table easily!